What are Product Types

 It's easiest to explain what Product Types do by providing some examples.
 The following are a few common scenarios in which Product Types are used.
+There are short instructions provided on how to implement each example.

-Example 1 - Different Temperate Zones
+Example 1 - Different Temperature Zones

-For example, you may have a temperature controlled facility in which you store and deliver products in three different temperature zones:
+For example, you may have a temperature-controlled facility in which you store and deliver products in three different temperature zones:

 These three temperature zones can be implemented as different Product Types.

-In this case, three product types would be created:
+First, three product types would be created:

 - Inside Storage